UNR-CFB/lahontan/scripts/Pipeline/README.md

 Will run a quality check on the reference data and preprocess the reference data.
 This entails building a BLAST database, finding the splice sites, finding the exons, building a hisat2 database, and building a genome index with samtools.
-This stage can be identically run with `runPipe prepref` outside of a Project structure and before running a pipeline.
+This stage can be identically run with `lahontan prepref` outside of a Project structure and before running a pipeline.
 Stringtie and featureCounts will have an identical Stage 2, but Kallisto requires the construction of its own index.
-If preparing the references beforehand for Kallisto, make sure to add the `--kallisto` flag to the `runPipe prepref` command.
+If preparing the references beforehand for Kallisto, make sure to add the `--kallisto` flag to the `lahontan prepref` command.

 **Stage 3**